awsdocs/elb-classic-load-balancers-user-guide/doc_source/elb-healthchecks.md

 |  Unhealthy Threshold  |  The number of consecutive failed health checks that must occur before declaring an EC2 instance unhealthy\.
 Valid values: 2 to 10 Default: 2  |
 |  Healthy Threshold  |  The number of consecutive successful health checks that must occur before declaring an EC2 instance healthy\.
 Valid values: 2 to 10 Default: 10  |

-The load balancer sends a request to each registered instance at the ping port and ping path every `Interval` seconds\.
-An instance is considered healthy if it returns a 200 response code within the health check interval\.
-If the health checks exceed the threshold for consecutive failed responses, the load balancer takes the instance out of service\.
-When the health checks exceed the threshold for consecutive successful responses, the load balancer puts the instance back in service\.
+The load balancer sends a health check request to each registered instance every `Interval` seconds, using the specified port, protocol, and ping path\.
+Each health check request is independent and lasts the entire interval\.
+The time it takes for the instance to respond does not affect the interval for the next health check\.
+If the health checks exceed **UnhealthyThresholdCount** consecutive failures, the load balancer takes the instance out of service\.
+When the health checks exceed **HealthyThresholdCount** consecutive successes, the load balancer puts the instance back in service\.

+An HTTP/HTTPS health check succeeds if the instance returns a 200 response code within the health check interval\.
+A TCP health check succeeds if the TCP connection succeeds\.
+An SSL health check succeeds if the SSL handshake succeeds\.

 ## Update the Health Check Configuration<a name="update-health-check-config"></a>